-There was no recalculation in N2O emission estimation since NIR 2018.
+There was no recalculation in N_2O emission estimation since NIR 2018.
 However, in NIR 2018 submission a mistake occurs when entering N_2O data into the CRF database.
 This was corrected for this year submission.
 In NIR 2019 the same values for C/N ratios were used as in NIR 2018.
 In this report the mistakes in reporting about the used C/N ratios were corrected.

 6.14.
-Indirect N2O emissions from managed soils (CRF category 4 IV)
+Indirect N2O emissions from managed soils (CRF category 4.
+IV)

-Under land use change according to latest expert judgement, there are indirect N2O emissions associated with the loss of soil organic matter resulting from a change in land use or management of mineral soils from leaching and run-offs in the Croatian context, and that those emissions are reported under the Agriculture sector, consistently with the notation keys that were used in CRF table 4 (IV).
+There are indirect N2O emissions associated with the loss of soil organic matter resulting from a change in land use or management of mineral soils from leaching and run-offs in the Croatian context, and that those emissions are reported under the Agriculture sector, consistently with the notation keys that were used in CRF table 4 (IV).

 6.15.
-Biomass burning (CRF category 4 V)
+Biomass burning (CRF category 4.V)

 Detailed analyses conducted within the LULUCF 1 project for the purposes of determining the areas affected by fires in the period 1990-2014 years included categories of forest land, grassland and cropland.
 Analyses comprehended data and information primarily available in the Register on forest fires.
-This register was established in 2009 pursuant to the Forest Act49 and at that time relevant Ordinance50.
+This register was established in 2009 pursuant to the Forest Act51 and at that time relevant Ordinance52.
 It contains all data and information on fires that occurred in forests or land under the forest management after year 1990.
 Additionally, it contains data and information on fires occurred on agricultural types of land (cropland and grassland) when fires are connected with forests and/or lands under the forest management.
 It is estimated that more than 50% of all fires on agricultural types of land are connected with forests or land under the forest management.
 Although data and information available in this register concerning fires on agricultural types of land cannot be consider complete, at the moment, the Register is consider to be most reliable source of data and information about fires on agricultural lands in Croatia.
+This Register is currently running based on new legislative act53 that prescribes methodology for data collection and its recording.